jarondlk/jaronchai-blog/pages/about.markdown

 ---

-## Mini Manifesto
+## My Philosophy - A Mini Manifesto

 I like building systems that make sense.

-I care about systems that last.
 I like when things are simple and understandable.

+I build systems that last.
+I build for long-term clarity, not quick wins.

 I value structure over shortcuts, and consistency over cleverness.
 I value doing things properly—especially when no one’s watching.
-I build for long-term clarity, not quick wins.

 I organize everything.
 Then I break the system.
 Then I reorganize it better.

-Even the cleanest systems outgrow themselves.
+Systems outgrow themselves.
 So I rebuild — with *new context and fewer assumptions*.

 I like quiet systems and quiet mornings.
 I like loud thoughts and loud music.
+I like to do one thing at a time.

 I plan in dashboards and take notes like wiki pages.
-I focus best when I’m doing one thing at a time.
-But I still leave room for detours—for spontaneous ideas that spiral in directions I didn’t plan for.
+But I still leave room for spontaneous ideas.

 Some of my best work starts as a hobby.
 Some of my best systems begin as accidents.

+*I take my work seriously, but not myself.*

 I’m designing a system that grows deliberately and leaves room for good detours.

-*I take my work seriously, but not myself.*

 ---